-Cathays comprises the streets that radiate from Crwys road.
-It is bounded by Crown Way to the North of the ward and by Albany road to the South.
-Cathays is an area of diverse population swelled in term time by large numbers of students from Cardiff University.
+Cathays comprises the streets that radiate from Crwys road, bounded by Crown Way to the North and Albany road to the South.
+Cathays is an area of diverse population swelled in term time by large numbers of students.
+Your local neighbourhood officers are PC Kris Jones;

 To view information on the priorities click the link.
 The current priorities are: